JaseemKhan211/DineNear-Frontend/readme.md

 # DineNear App 🍔 - Restaurant Finder

-DineNear is a mobile application project powered by a robust backend built with Node.js and Express.js.
-It serves as the backbone of the Flutter-based mobile app, efficiently managing restaurant radius calculations and related data.
-The backend leverages MongoDB for scalable and reliable data storage, ensuring seamless performance.
+DineNear is a mobile application developed as part of my 6th-semester Mobile & Web Application Development course.
+This app helps users find nearby restaurants, explore menus, and read reviews, all with a simple and responsive interface.
+Built using Flutter for the frontend, with Node.js API handling, and MongoDB for the database, DineNear brings an efficient solution for discovering local dining options.
+Currently under development, I’m excited to launch it soon and share it with the world! 🚀

 ### Built With